-It is therefore recommended that Council NOTES the Schedule of Documents covering the period 23 January 2015 to 17 February 2015 executed by means of affixing the Common Seal, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents covering the period 23 January 2015 to 17 February 2015 executed by means of affixing the Common Seal, as detailed in Attachment 1 to Report CJ034-03/15.

 During the period 23 January 2015 to 17 February 2015, nine documents were executed by affixing the Common Seal.
 A summary is provided below: